Forest Lodge, New South Wales

-Forest Lodge is a small, inner-city suburb of Sydney, in the state of New South Wales, Australia.
+Forest Lodge is a small, inner-west suburb of Sydney, in the state of New South Wales, Australia.
 Forest Lodge is located 4 kilometres south-west of the Sydney central business district and is part of the local government area of the City of Sydney.

 Location

 Ross Street and the intersecting St Johns Road, form the centre of the neighbourhood, with a small collection of bars, cafes and antique stores.
 The area is popular with students from the nearby University of Sydney and UTS.
 It is considered to be a quieter alternative to neighbouring Glebe, which shares many of its features.
-The housing stock is predominantly Victorian, a sizable proportion of which has been converted into apartment houses in varying states of restoration.
+The housing stock is predominantly Victorian, a sizeable proportion of which has been converted into apartment houses in varying states of restoration.

 Schools

 Forest Lodge Public School is on the corner of Pyrmont Bridge Road and Ross Street.
 The University of Sydney Centre for Peace and Conflict Studies is located here, as is the Medical Foundation.